Neuromuscular Dentistry in Bismarck & Garrison, ND

-Many patients who complain of having jaw pain or difficulty chewing are unaware that a branch of dentistry called neuromuscular dentistry diagnoses and treats these symptoms.
+Many patients who complain of having jaw pain or difficulty chewing are unaware that a branch of dentistry called neuromuscular dentistry diagnoses and treat these symptoms.
 At Deeter Dental, our dentists have focused on neuromuscular dentistry in order to help you find relief from pain you may have due to this condition.

 What is Neuromuscular Dentistry?